devPadre/marbles/README.md

     ...

-    function transfer_marble(marbleName, to_username, to_company){
+    function transfer_talent marker(talent markerName, to_username, to_company){
         show_tx_step({ state: 'building_proposal' }, function () {
             var obj = {
-                type: 'transfer_marble',
+                type: 'transfer_talent marker',
-                id: marbleId,
+                id: talent markerId,
                 owner_id: to_owner_id,
                 v: 1
             };
-            console.log(wsTxt + ' sending transfer marble msg', obj);
+            console.log(wsTxt + ' sending transfer talent marker msg', obj);
             ws.send(JSON.stringify(obj));
             refreshHomePanel();
         });
     }
 ```

-In the first section referencing `$('.innerMarbleWrap')` you can see we used jQuery and jQuery-UI to implement the drag and drop functionality.
+In the first section referencing `$('.innertalent markerWrap')` you can see we used jQuery and jQuery-UI to implement the drag and drop functionality.
 With this code we get a droppable event trigger.
-Much of the code is spent parsing for the details of the marble that was dropped and the user it was dropped into.
+Much of the code is spent parsing for the details of the talent marker that was dropped and the user it was dropped into.

-When the event fires we first check to see if this marble actually moved owners, or if it was just picked up and dropped back down.
+When the event fires we first check to see if this talent marker actually moved owners, or if it was just picked up and dropped back down.
-If its owner has changed we go off to the `transfer_marble()` function.
+If its owner has changed we go off to the `transfer_talent marker()` function.
 This function creates a JSON message with all the needed data and uses our websocket to send it with `ws.send()`.

-The last piece of the puzzle is how Marbles realize the transfer is complete.
+The last piece of the puzzle is how Talent-Exchange realize the transfer is complete.
-Well, marbles will periodically check on all the marbles and compares it to the last known state.
+Well, Talent-Exchange will periodically check on all the Talent-Exchange and compares it to the last known state.
-If there is a difference it will broadcast the new marble state to all connected JS clients.
+If there is a difference it will broadcast the new talent marker state to all connected JS clients.
-The clients will receive this websocket message and redraw the marbles.
+The clients will receive this websocket message and redraw the Talent-Exchange.

 Now you know the whole flow.
-The admin moved the marble, JS detected the drag/drop, client sends a websocket message, marbles receives the websocket message, sdk builds/sends a proposal, peer endorses the proposal, sdk sends the proposal for ordering, the orderer orders and sends a block to peer, our peer commits the block, marbles node code gets new marble status periodically, sends marble websocket message to client, and finally the client redraws the marble in its new home.
+The admin moved the talent marker, JS detected the drag/drop, client sends a websocket message, Talent-Exchange receives the websocket message, sdk builds/sends a proposal, peer endorses the proposal, sdk sends the proposal for ordering, the orderer orders and sends a block to peer, our peer commits the block, Talent-Exchange node code gets new talent marker status periodically, sends talent marker websocket message to client, and finally the client redraws the talent marker in its new home.

 That’s it!
-Hope you had fun transferring marbles.
+Hope you had fun transferring Talent-Exchange.

-# Marbles FAQs
+# Talent-Exchange FAQs
-Do you have questions about _why_ something in marbles is the way it is?
+Do you have questions about _why_ something in Talent-Exchange is the way it is?
 Or _how_ to do something?
 Check out the [FAQ](./docs/faq.md) .

 # Feedback
 I'm very interested in your feedback.